“It is essential to develop AI tools dedicated to construction professionals.”

 While the potential of artificial intelligence promises to revolutionize construction practices, the sector has been slow to adopt it.
 Between energy optimization, waste reduction and predictive resource management, how can AI meet the challenges of lower-consumption, sustainable construction in practice?
 What are the obstacles to its widespread use today?
 Svenja Lauble, specialist in artificial intelligence for sustainable construction at the Karlsruhe Institute of Technology (KIT), Germany, has the answers.

-Dr Svenja Lauble, researcher in artificial intelligence, lean construction and sustainable construction at the Institute of Technology and Management in Construction, Karlsruhe (Germany).
+Dr Svenja Lauble, researcher in artificial intelligence, lean construction and sustainable construction at the Institute of Technology and Management in Construction, under the supervision of Professor Shervin Haghsheno, Karlsruhe (Germany).

 It seems that the construction sector is still slow to adopt Artificial Intelligence (AI).
 Why is this the case?